igomezv/nnogada/README.md

 Contributions are welcome!

 TODO:
-- To include other architectures such as conv and reccurrent nets.
+- To include other architectures such as convolutional and reccurrent nets.